SchizoDuckie/DuckieTV/README.md

 How can I get it?
 =================

-DuckieTV can be installed as either a standalone application on Windows (7, 8.1, 10, 11), Linux (Debian based such as Ubuntu 15.10 and newer), and Mac OSX (10.15 and newer), or installed as a Google Chrome Browser Extension (in development mode).
+DuckieTV can be installed as either a standalone application on Windows (7, 8.1, 10, 11), Linux (Debian based such as Ubuntu 15.10 and newer), and Mac OSX (10.15 and newer), or installed as a Google Chrome Browser Extension (in development mode, but only up to the version of Chromium 118).

 Install DuckieTV Standalone
 -------------------------------------------